Official Performer Site

-John McGowan is a Canadian-born performer currently residing in New York City.
-From the age of 9 he began auditioning for a wide range of productions on both stage and screen, frequently performing in various regions of Southern Ontario.
+John McGowan is a Canadian-born performer currently residing in New York City and Toronto, Canada.
+From an early age, he began auditioning for a wide range of productions on both stage and screen, frequently performing in various regions of Southern Ontario.
 During his post-secondary education, John took several roles in both Niagara and The Greater Toronto area, after being encouraged to pursue acting by his friends and family.

-Following the completion of his degree in Dramatic Arts at Brock University, he attended Toronto auditions for The American Musical and Dramatic Academy, where he was accepted into the NYC Musical Theatre Program with three scholarships.
+Following the completion of his degree in Dramatic Arts at Brock University, he attended Toronto auditions for The American Musical and Dramatic Academy, where he was accepted into the NYC Integrated Program with three scholarships.

 John can be seen as "Junior" in the 20th Anniversary Celebration benefitting the Autistic Self Advocacy Network, currently available in a 4-part (COVID) reading on YouTube.
 Magic Railroad combines various versions of the scripts from the 2000 film, in which Thomas the Tank Engine meets Shining Time Station starring Mara Wilson and Alec Baldwin.